 Implementing safety procedures into your driver management system can help your fleet maintain airtight compliance.
 Tracking fleet metrics like driver behavior and DVIR results decrease liability and help avoid costly fines and accidents.

 Fleet management software will also alert you to vehicle recalls.
 Closely monitoring these potential issues can help you take action quickly.

 While fleet managers focus heavily on their assets, it’s also important to track and manage your drivers.
 A driver management system ensures the safety and productivity of your drivers and gives you peace of mind that your assets are in safe hands.

 Fleet management software provides several ways and integrations to track drivers and their behavior.
 Assigning vehicles to drivers allows you to quickly view the duration and distance of assignments and keep your drivers accountable.

-Integrating other systems like telematics and fuel cards into fleet management software allows you to further track driver productivity by getting a comprehensive view of their location, habits and spending.
+Integrating other systems like telematics and fuel cards into a fleet tracking app allows you to further track driver productivity by getting a comprehensive view of their location, habits and spending.